hoathienvu8x/youtube-audio-stream/README.md

 The `title`, `description` sometime is not responded

-To using UI please visit url `http://127.0.0.1:9600/stream` allow `GET` method, param `is` not required if using that `id` is Youtube ID
+To using UI please visit url `http://127.0.0.1:9600/stream` allow `GET` method, param `id` not required if using that `id` is Youtube ID